Mavericks beat Kings 103-97 to end 5-game skid amid protests - Philly

 Some fans who arrived early were let in and allowed to move down into the lower bowl of the arena.
 Although no official attendance was given, the crowd was estimated at around 4,000.

-That was twice the number of people who were allowed in last Thursday when protesters formed a human chain around the arena and forced the start of the game to be delayed.
+That was twice the number of people who were allowed in last Thursday when protestors formed a human chain around the arena and forced the start of the game to be delayed.

-"Hopefully (the protests) keep the discussion going in all sorts of communities, not only here," Mavericks veteran Dirk Nowitzki said.
-"It's just unfortunately that things like this continue to happen.
-Communities need all the help they can get."

-The Kings have home games slated for Thursday, the same day as Clark's funeral, and Saturday, when a march is also scheduled.

 Dallas led by 18 with 3:44 remaining before Sacramento went on a 17-4 run.
 Buddy Hield had six points as part of the spurt and Frank Mason made two free throws to pull the Kings to 102-97 with 21.9 seconds left.